Bill Charlap Trio

 In 1997, Charlap (pronounced Shar-lap) formed his trio with bassist Peter Washington and drummer Kenny Washington.
 Today, the Bill Charlap Trio, thrice nominated for a Grammy Award, is lauded as one of the best ensembles in jazz.

 After releasing albums on Blue Note Records for a decade, the trio made its debut on the Impulse!
 Label with 2016’s Notes from New York.
 The DownBeat five-star review of the album calls it “a masterclass in class.”
-Its 2017 follow-up, Uptown, Downtown, is Grammy nominated for Best Jazz Instrumental Album.
+Its 2017 follow-up, Uptown, Downtown, was Grammy nominated for Best Jazz Instrumental Album.

 In 2015, Charlap teamed with Bennett on The Silver Lining: The Songs of Jerome Kern, which earned a Grammy for Best Traditional Pop Album.